PEng2020-Subject3/faas-policy-provider/README.md

 `faas-policy-provider` can replace your provider in your existing OpenFaaS deployment.

-OpenFaas can be deployed either locally or on an external server.
+OpenFaaS can be deployed either locally or on an external server.
 Either way, the following prerequisites have to be fulfilled:

 1. install [faas-cli](https://docs.openfaas.com/cli/install/)